nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

 ## **Running a Backup**

-With everything ready to go, a bucket created, permissions set, and a credential defined, let’s now go ahead and run a backup to our s3 compatible object storage.
-Let’s walk through that code.
+With everything ready to go, a bucket created, permissions set, and a credential defined, let’s now run a backup to our s3 compatible object storage.
 First, we define the database we want to back up with `BACKUP DATABASE TestDB1`.
 Next, we tell the backup command where to put the backup file with `TO URL = 's3://FlashBlade1/sqlbackups/TestDB1.bak'` Using this, if there’s more than one credential defined, the database engine can find the correct credential to use based on of URLs matching using the most specific match.
 And to round things off, I’m adding `WITH COMPRESSION` to compress the data written into the backup file(s).

 - [ ] On the desktop of **Windows1**, in SSMS, open a **New Query window**.
 Connect to the SQL Instance on **WINDOWS1** and run a backup using the code below.